We're giving you the chance to win back the value of your meal - every time you dine this month!

 Peckham Cellars, Peckham

-What: A relative newbie to London's dining scene, Peckham Cellars has done a great deal to bolster Peckham's reputation as a serious foodie destination.
+What: From newcomer to Queens Road mainstay, Peckham Cellars has done a great deal to bolster Peckham's reputation as a serious foodie destination.
 Handling the wines is Ben McVeigh (former head sommelier at 28-50 Fetter Lane), who has assembled an eclectic yet accessible line-up that focuses on variety and affordability, but also has a few surprises for even the most experienced connoisseurs.
-Back that up with bold, unfussy cooking coming out of the kitchen, and it's no wonder that this Peckham Cellars has quickly built a sizeable following in south London.
+Back that up with bold, unfussy cooking coming out of the kitchen, and it's no wonder that this Peckham Cellars has a sizeable following in south London.

 Where: